prakashn27/personal-blog/_posts/2022-08-11-Async-Req-Reply.md

 # Solution
 One way to handle this to make backend asynchrous and do HTTP long polling from the front end.

 1) Make the server async to accept any number of jobs.
-2) Offload the time consuming part to a worker
+2) Offload the time consuming part to a worker.
-3) Periodically check from client if worker has finished the request
+3) Periodically check from client if worker has finished the request.

 ![](https://user-images.githubusercontent.com/3127498/189568631-93f2e2fc-c61a-4755-b6c0-1058088423bb.png)